josejuanmartinez/anonymizer/README_collab.md

 `{'status': 'OK'}`

 ... that will mean that the process has successfully finished and you have the anonymized .txt results in `output` folder.

-## DOCKER_COMPOSE INSTALLATION
-### From source code
-In `./`

-`sudo docker-compose up -d`

-This will take the docker-compose.yaml in the root folder and download the model from docker hub

-### Construction mode
-In `./docker/`

-`sudo docker-compose up -d`

-This will build and tag the docker image locally